Lectures on LHC Physics: LHC phenomenology

 From the above discussion we see that Higgs taggers rely only on \underline{one kinematic criterion}, the mass of the $b\bar{b}$ pair.
 In terms of background rejection this is not much, so we usually add two bottom tags on the constituents which according to detector simulations can be very efficient.
 The two combined add to a QCD rejection of at least $10^{-4}$, which might even allows us to run a Higgs tagger over any kind of event sample and see if we find any Higgs bosons for example in new physics decays.

 While fat jet Higgs searches are targeted mostly at the Standard Model, looking for other boosted heavy particles is usually motivated by new physics scenarios.
-Looking for massive particles decaying to quarks \underline{top taggers} are next in line.
-Starting from a C/A jet of size up to $R=1.5$ we again search for mass drops, this time corresponding to the top and $W$ masses.
-After appropriate filtering we apply these two mass windows conditions; the entire fat jet has to reproduce the top mass.
-Next, we require a mass drop corresponding to the $W$ decay and effectively constrain a second combination of two decay jets evaluating the helicity angle of the left handed $W$ decay.
+Looking for massive particles decaying to heavy quarks \underline{top taggers} should be the next step.
+Starting from a C/A jet of size $R=1.5-1.8$ we again search for mass drops, this time corresponding to the top and $W$ masses.
+After appropriate filtering we apply two mass window conditions: first, the entire fat jet has to reproduce the top mass.
+Second, we require a mass drop corresponding to the $W$ decay and effectively constrain a second combination of two decay jets evaluating the helicity angle of the left handed $W$ decay.
 Instead of these two distinct steps we can also apply a two-dimensional condition on the kinematics of the three top decay products which avoids assigning the two $W$ decay jets in cases where two combinations of decay jets give similar invariant masses.
-On the simulation level both methods give equivalent results.
+On the simulation level both methods give similar results.

 Applying these three kinematic conditions for example in the HEPTopTagger implementation gives a QCD rejection of a few per-cent.
 If this should not be sufficient for a given analysis we can increase the rejection rate by requiring a bottom tag which as a bonus also tells us which of the three top decay jets should reconstruct the $W$ mass.
 When we use top taggers to look for new particles decaying to top quarks we are not only interested in finding boosted top quarks, but we would like to know their invariant mass.
 This means we would like to reconstruct their direction and their energy.
-Such a reconstruction is possible in a reasonably clean sample without too many QCD jets, \ie provided the top quarks have large enough energy to boost all three decay jets into a small enough cone.
+Such a reconstruction is possible in a reasonably clean sample, provided the top quarks have large enough energy to boost all three decay jets into a small enough cone.